klyuen94/In-Between-The-Lines/docs/final.md

 ---

 Project Summary: The project consists of a line runner implemented in the environment of minecraft.
 This means that there will be a straight line course that will be populated with obstacles that the agent has to navigate through skillfully.
 The agent will be required to completely avoid the obstacles or else the game will end.
 The method in which we are going about this is through visual learning.
 The training data will consist of snapshots of the world generated through an agent with complete course knowledge using a path finding algorithm while the target data will consist of the actions to be executed by this agent to avoid the obstacles.
 Through the use of a decision tree classifier, the agent will be able to consistently recognize the field with its respective obstacles by using edge detection to generalize obstacles.
 Additionally, levels of various difficulty will be generated as the agent completes the run, some of which will be randomly generated to the respective level of difficulty.

+Below is an image of the three different levels we created in a birds eye view.
+The first level is where the glowstones are most sparce, the second is where the glowstones are more populated, and the final level is where there is a full row of glowstones with only one opening (only one accurate move available) every 15 steps.
 ![levels](https://user-images.githubusercontent.com/27802382/27006751-6fd20e0a-4df1-11e7-819c-8b929e2ee7ad.png)